tomfricker/PaymentGateway/docs/README.md

 * SQL Server Code First Entity Framework for storing payment details
 * Http Client for sending requests and Polly for retries of failed requests
 * Basic Authentication for authorising requests
+* Automapper for mapping DTOs

 ## Assumptions

-The way the bank would accept and return requests/responses was assumed.
-A status code rather than a string was returned to the user which again was assumed that they would understand what that would mean.
+* The way the bank would accept and return requests/responses.
+* The information that was required such as name, card number, CVV etc...
+* The format which the payment gateway would receive data, such as strings for card details.

 ## Further work

-Further extension to the project could be done to add metrics, to time the calls to the endpoints in the API.
-Mutliple endpoints could be added to the config and multiple named HttpClients could be added for different endpoints to simulate different banks being requested.
+* Add metrics, to time the calls to the endpoints in the API.
+* Mutliple bank endpoints could be added to the config and named HttpClients could be added for each endpoint to simulate different banks being requested.
+* Ecryption could be extended to store all data rather than just the Card Number for payment.
+* Extra unit tests could be added for all services and repositories.
+* More comprehensive logging could be performed to track all behaviour going in and out of the system.
+* Authentication could be extended to have a store of users and passwords in the database.
+* Authentication could be even further extended to request access tokens and distributed to known users for requests.